How Ryerson Cleans Spaces

 The strategy draws on the recommendations and guidelines from public health officials.
 It includes procedures for preparing Ryerson spaces to support a partial and gradual return to campus and a schedule for comprehensive cleaning and sanitization.

-- cleaning high-touch surfaces like:
+- frequent cleaning of high-touch surfaces like:

 - elevator buttons